Dental Assistant vs. Dental Hygienist

 To become a Dental Hygienist, you will likely need to obtain an associate degree in dental hygiene.
 These programs often take about three years to complete.
 Although requirements vary by state, all DHs must hold a license.

 Some Dental Hygienists may even pursue a bachelor’s or master’s degree.
-These degrees may be required for research, teaching, or clinical practice in public or school-health programs.
+These degrees may be required for research, teaching, or clinical practice in public or school health programs.
 To find a program, look at community colleges, vocational schools, or universities.
 In addition, the Commission on Dental Accreditation has accredited over 300 Dental Hygiene programs.
 Areas of study in these programs may include anatomy, medical ethics, and periodontics (i.e., the study of gum disease).

-Similar to Dental Assisting, you can learn more about specific certifications or licensing requirements by contacting your state’s Board of Dental Examiners.
+Like Dental Assisting, you can learn more about specific certifications or licensing requirements by contacting your state’s Board of Dental Examiners.

 Dental Assistant vs. Dental Hygienist: Work Environment